psu/shortlet/README.md

 ### MiniQueue

 Allows you to setup and run a list of actions, one at a time.
-Support for queuing, start and delay between steps.
+Supports queuing, start and delay between steps.

 ### CommandPal

-A slightly modified copy of this project.
+A slightly modified copy of the [command-pal](https://github.com/benwinding/command-pal) project.

 ### inject.js